mschoneman/RP-Switch/README.md

 - A - Launchs the Game
 - B - Goes back to the Home Page
-- X - Toggles a Game as favorite
+- X  - View Game details (box art, description, video, etc.)
-- Y - Toogles the Game List between 3, 4 or 5 games per row
+- Y  - Toggles a Game as favorite
 - L1 - Changes the Game List to the previous System
+- L2 - Toogles the Game List between 3, 4 or 5 games per row (up to 7 on 16x9)
 - R1 - Changes the Game List to the next System
 - R2 - Activates Search mode ( You might need to press R2 Twice )